Oral and Poster Presenter Instructions

 The top eight (8) highest-scored abstracts were awarded an oral presentation slot of 10 minutes.
 Presentation slots are a total of ten minutes each, with two minutes for questions (maximum 10 slides).
 Oral presenters are not required to prepare a poster of their abstract.

-The next ten (10) highest-scored abstracts were awarded Summa Cum Laude designation and will participate in our "Poster Mad Minute" session.
+The next ten (10) highest-scored abstracts are awarded summa cum laude and will participate in the "Poster Mad Minute" session.
 Each person will have one minute to present the big picture of their work, highlighting key innovations, results, and outcomes (maximum 2 slides- one title slide and one graphical slide).

-Summa Cum Laude winners are asked to prepare a poster of their work following the poster guidelines below.
-These posters, along with Magna Cum Laude designees, will be featured during the poster session and reception following the Baum Tribute Symposium.
+Summa cum laude winners are asked to prepare a poster of their work following the poster guidelines below.
+These posters, along with magna cum laude designees, will be featured during the poster session.

-Following the Summa Cum Laude winners, the next ten (10) top abstract scores were designated magna cum laude.
-The recipients of this recognition should also follow the poster guidelines below and plan to display their work during the poster session and reception following the Baum Tribute Symposium.
+Following the summa cum laude winners, the next ten (10) top abstract scores are awarded manga cum laude.
+The recipients of this recognition should follow the poster guidelines below and plan to display their work during the Pendergrass Poster Session and Reception.

 Summa cum laude and magna cum laude winners will receive a certificate at the Pendergrass Symposium recognizing their achievements.

-Poster Award for Best Clinical and Best Research Poster will be announced during the Poster Session Happy Hour in the afternoon.
+Awards for Best Clinical and Best Research Poster will be announced during the Poster Session Happy Hour in the evening.

 Please follow the poster guidelines below.
-The Symposium Poster Session and Reception will take place from 3:30 – 5:30 pm on Friday, June 9, 2023, in Smilow Commons.
-Poster locations will be pre-assigned and must be hung between 9 AM-1 PM on Friday and must be removed by 6 PM.
-Please stop by the Registration Desk when you arrive for your poster location.
+The Pendergrass Poster Session and Reception will take place from 3:30 – 5:30 pm on Friday, June 14, 2024, in Smilow Commons.
+Poster locations will be pre-assigned and must be hung between 7:30 - 8:30 AM on Friday and must be removed by 5:30 PM.
+Please stop by the Registration Desk for your assignment.

 Measurements: Each presenter is assigned a single space with an absolute maximum measurement of 48 inches (121.92 cm) wide and 36 inches (91.44 cm) high.